-Brazil police searches Rio de Janeiro governor’s residence
+Pandemic probe: Brazil police raid Rio governor’s residence

-RIO DE JANEIRO (AP) - Brazil’s Federal Police raided the official residence of Rio de Janeiro Gov. Wilson Witzel on Tuesday to carry out searches, part of an investigation into the embezzlement of public resources in the state’s response to the COVID-19 pandemic.
+RIO DE JANEIRO (AP) - Brazil’s Federal Police searched the official residence of Rio de Janeiro Gov. Wilson Witzel on Tuesday, part of an investigation into the alleged embezzlement of public resources in the state’s response to the COVID-19 pandemic.

 Police did not say whether Witzel, a former federal judge, was personally targeted by any of the 12 search and seizure warrants in Rio and Sao Paulo states.
+An ongoing investigation pointed to irregularities in contracts awarded for the construction of emergency field hospitals in Rio, and involved health officials, police said in a statement.

-Rio’s state government did not immediately respond to messages sent to the press office requesting comment.
+“There is absolutely no participation on my part in any type of irregularity,” Witzel said in a statement.
+He also implied that he was the target of political revenge, saying “interference announced by the president of the republic has been made official.”

-An ongoing investigation at the state level pointed to irregularities in the contracts awarded for the construction of emergency field hospitals in Rio, and also involved health officials, police said in a statement.
+Brazilian President Jair Bolsonaro has openly challenged many governors’ measures for containing the spread of the new coronavirus, with Witzel a primary focus.
+Bolsonaro has accused governors of inciting panic among the population with allegedly excessive stay-at-home recommendations and restrictions on commerce that he says will wreck the economy and produce worse hardship than the virus.

 On May 14, federal prosecutors launched a separate operation looking at the state’s COVID-19 response, serving 25 search and arrest warrants in Rio and neighboring Minas Gerais states.